-Re-inspection Type Small Business Large Business When more than one re-inspection is required in relation to a non-conformance which has not been adequately rectified within the agreed timeframe. \$88.00 \$214.00 Re-inspections where non compliance with an Improvement Notice served under Section 43 of the Food Act 2001 is identified. \$88.00 \$214.00
+Re-inspection Type Small Business Large Business When more than one re-inspection is required in relation to a non-conformance which has not been adequately rectified within the agreed timeframe. \$98.00 \$245.00 Re-inspections to determine compliance with Improvement Notices and Prohibition Orders issued for offences and breaches of the Food Act 2001 . \$98.00 \$245.00